1904labs/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### What is Kafka?
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)
-* Answer: A distributed (spread out between multiple servers) system (meaning software + servers (brokers), data stores, etc.) which takes in a bunch of real time streaming data (events) from various sources, organizes it, and stores it temporarily (e.g. 1 day).
-People / computers / etc. (consumers) who want to know about that data can connect to it (subscribe) and get it (consume it).
+* Answer: A distributed (spread out between multiple servers) system (meaning software + servers (brokers), I think) which takes in a bunch of real time streaming data (events) from various sources, organizes it, and stores it temporarily (e.g. 1 day).
+Applications (consumers) who want to know about that data can connect to it (subscribe) and get it (consume it).
 Because Kafka is distributed, it can handle lots of data coming into it, and lots of consumers subscribing to it, without breaking (or rather, when something does break, there are backups so no data gets lost).

 #### Describe each of the following with an example of how they all fit together:
  * Topic: group of partitions handling the same type of data